tc39/proposal-modules-pragma/README.md

 This syntax has no effect except to force a parsing error if a host environment attempts to parse it as a script.

 This is suboptimal for readability, since it does not clearly convey what its intended effect is.
-And it's also not applicable to the problem of enforcing that a source file is intended to be parsed as a module.
+It is also not applicable for the solving the complementary problem of enforcing that a source file is intended to be parsed as `script`.

 ## Specification